-There was a net actuarial experience loss of \$1,821,218 for the year, which means the actual experience was less favorable than expected.
-The actuarial loss was primarily due to an investment return (on the smoothed actuarial value of assets) of 0.5% compared to the assumed rate of 6.9%.
-Based on the market value of assets, the investment return during the year ending September 30, 2022 was -16.4%.
+There was a net actuarial experience loss of \$1,913,033 for the year, which means the actual experience was less favorable than expected.
+The majority of this actuarial loss (over 60%) was due to an investment return (on the smoothed actuarial value of assets) of 2.1% compared to the assumed rate of 6.8%.
+Based on the market value of assets, the investment return during the year ending September 30, 2023 was 12.1%, but the average return over the past 5 years has been 2.5%.

-Overall demographic experience also caused an experience loss.
-There were demographic experience losses due to higher than expected average salary increases for continuing active members (7.7% actual average increases versus 6.0% expected), more retirements than expected (3 actual versus 1 expected), lower turnover experience than expected (2 terminations of employment versus 3 expected), and lower mortality experience than expected (0 deaths / \$0 reduction in retiree payroll due to mortality experience versus an \$18,938 expected reduction in retiree payroll).
+Overall demographic experience also caused an experience loss (a little less than 40% of the total experience loss).
+There were demographic experience losses due to higher than expected average salary increases for continuing active members (10.4% actual average salary increases versus 6.0% expected), lower turnover experience than expected (2 terminations of employment versus 3 expected), and lower mortality experience than expected (1 death with a \$3,742 reduction in retiree payroll versus a \$21,676 expected reduction in retiree payroll).

-The net actuarial loss increased the total required contribution (before reflecting member cost sharing) by 6.41% of covered payroll (or approximately \$154,646).
+The net actuarial loss increased the total required contribution (before reflecting member cost sharing) by 5.34% of covered payroll (or approximately \$160,896).